Fcmam5/state-of-dz-swe-2024/website/docs/insights/open-source.md

 I'm adding more repositories to [Made In Algeria collection](https://github.com/github/explore/pull/4279), and please do so as well!
 :::

-## Open Source projects with Algerians as maintainers or contributors
+## Algerians' Contributions to Open Source

-Although the modest contributions from Algerian software engineering community, we still see that some large and established open-source projects receive significant contributions from Algerians.
-This may participate in spreading open-source culture.
+Although the modest contributions from Algerian software engineering community, we still see that some large and established Open Source projects receive significant contributions from Algerians.
+This may participate in spreading Open Source culture.

-There are a few Algerians who are active open-source projects and/or work full-time on open-source projects, for example:
+There are a few Algerians who are active Open Source projects and/or work full-time on Open Source projects, for example:

 - [Cherif Bouchelaghem](https://github.com/cherifGsoul) works on [CanJS](https://github.com/canjs).
 - [Riad Benguella](https://github.com/youknowriad) works on [Wordpress](https://github.com/wordpress) and their [Gutenberg](https://github.com/WordPress/gutenberg) project
 - [Seghir Nadir](https://github.com/senadir) works on  [WooCommerce](https://github.com/woocommerce/woocommerce).
-- [Djalal Harouni](https://github.com/tixxdz) works on serval projects by [Cilium](https://github.com/cilium) and contributed to major open-source projects such as [the Linux Kernel](https://github.com/torvalds/linux), [systemd](https://github.com/systemd/systemd), [nmap](https://nmap.org/) and others.
+- [Djalal Harouni](https://github.com/tixxdz) works on several projects by [Cilium](https://github.com/cilium), and other major Open Source projects such as [the Linux Kernel](https://github.com/torvalds/linux), [systemd](https://github.com/systemd/systemd), [nmap](https://nmap.org/), etc.
 - [Tiramisu compiler](https://github.com/Tiramisu-Compiler/tiramisu) received contributions from [serval Algerians](https://github.com/Tiramisu-Compiler/tiramisu/blob/master/CONTRIBUTORS) such as Dr. [Riyadh Baghdadi](https://github.com/rbaghdadi).

 ## Algerian Open Source communities

-There are a few associations and students that promote open-source software and culture.
+There are a few associations and students that promote Open Source software and culture.

-As stated in our [communities section](/docs/insights/communities.md), there are some organizations who promote the usage of free and open-source software, and promote OSS culture and contributions.
+As stated in our [communities section](/docs/insights/communities.md), there are some organizations who promote the usage of free and Open Source software, and promote OSS culture and contributions.
 For example:

 - [Free Software & GNU/Linux Algeria (الجمعية الثقافية العلمية البرمجيات الحرة و غنو/لينكس)](https://www.facebook.com/fsgla): Promotes FOSS and GNU/Linux, this association [invited Richard Stallman back in 2015](https://www.fsf.org/events/rms-20150205-djelfa), and runs some activities to promote FOSS software, like organizing GNU/Linux install parties.

-Some students groups like [Team Open Minds](https://github.com/open-minds/) promotes GNU/Linux and open-source software, and teaches students how to use Git/GitHub and encourages open-source culture among them.
+Some students groups like [Team Open Minds](https://github.com/open-minds/) promotes GNU/Linux and Open Source software, and teaches students how to use Git/GitHub and encourages Open Source culture among them.

 :::warning
 TBD